-- a.
-A polished performance of two contrasting pieces of your choice that demonstrate your playing or singing abilities - b.
-A demonstration of technical skills appropriate to your instrument (eg. scales, chords, arpeggios, long tones, tonguing, rudiments, etc. as appropriate to your instrument). - c.
-Aural tests (eg. recognition of chord qualities and melodic intervals, clapback of rhythmic patterns). - d.
+- b.
+A demonstration of technical skills appropriate to your instrument (eq. scales, chords, arpeggios, long tones, tonguing, rudiments, etc. as appropriate to your instrument). - c.
+Aural tests (eq. recognition of chord gualities and melodic intervals, clapback of rhythmic patterns). - d.
 Playing or singing a short unfamiliar excerpt at sight. - e.
 A brief interview to discuss your musical background, interests and goals. - 2.
 Theory placement test: This written test covers key signatures, major and minor scales, triads, intervals, meter and rhythm, clefs, cademces and common musical terms.
 A score of 75% or greater is required.
 Students with Royal Conservatory Advanced Rudiments (or equivalent) are exempt.
 Requests for exemption should be directed to the Test & Assessment Centre.